SAMP: A Model Inference Toolkit of Post-Training Quantization for Text Processing via Self-Adaptive Mixed-Precision: Installation and Usage

 \section{Installation and Usage}

-SAMP is a high performance inference library with less dependencies and high compatibility.
-Pre-request of SAMP inference only includes CMake >= 3.13, GCC >= 8.3 and CUDA >= 11.0.
+SAMP is a high performance inference toolkit with less dependencies and high compatibility.
+Pre-request of SAMP only includes CMake >= 3.13, GCC >= 8.3 and CUDA >= 11.0.
 To run calibration, SAMP provides calibration tools depending on PyTorch >= 1.7.0 and NVIDIA pytorch-quantization.
-To install SAMP, users only need to sepcify the GPU compute capability, make a 'build' direcotry and run cmake and make.
-The executable files will be generated and placed under 'build/bin' directory.
+To install SAMP, users only need to sepcify the GPU compute capability, make a 'build' directory and run CMake and Make.
+The executable files will be generated under 'build/bin' directory.

-SAMP provide user-friendly end-to-end inference usage.
-SAMP calibration tools loads the pre-trained language model weights of huggingface key style, runs the calibration process and dumps the weights into a format required by CUDA.
-To run self-adaptive mix-precision, SAMP provides scripts that calibrate the model of different quantization layer settings and recommands the high accuracy and low latency ones.
-Under normal conditions, with quant-layer-num gets higher, the model tends to have lower latency but suffers higher accuracy loss.
+SAMP provide a user-friendly end-to-end inference usage.
+First, we can use calibration tools to load the pre-trained language model weights of HuggingFace style and run the calibration process, and dump the weights into a format required by CUDA.
+Second, to run self-adaptive mix-precision, SAMP provides some scripts that calibrate the model of different quantization layer settings and recommands the high accuracy and low latency ones.
+Under normal conditions, with the number of quantized Transformer-layers gets higher, the model tends to have lower latency but suffers higher accuracy loss.
 Users can set required highest time cost threshold or lowest accuracy threshold.
 If highest time cost threshold is set, SAMP will recommand the setting with the highest accuracy whose time cost is lower than the threshold.
 If the lowest accuracy threshold is set, SAMP will recommand the setting with the lowest time cost whose accuracy is higher than the threshold.
 If neither is set, SAMP will recommand top-5 appropriate settings based on the ratio of speedup / accuracy-loss.